On quasilinear parabolic systems and FBSDEs of quadratic growth: Introduction

 Systems of the type \eqref{pde} are well-studied, and a classical reference is \cite{lady}.
 For example, Theorem 7.1 of \cite{lady} gives the existence of a classical solution to a system similar to \eqref{pde}, but on a bounded spatial domain and under the assumption that $f$ has strictly subquadratic growth in $p$.
 More recently, motivated largely by applications to stochastic differential games, Bensoussan and Frehse undertook an intensive study of elliptic and parabolic systems similar to \eqref{pde}.
 In particular, they focused on systems with quadratic growth.
 We refer to the book \cite{bensoussan2013regularity} for a collection of results in the elliptic setting, as well as the papers \cite{benelliptic}, \cite{bensoussan}, and \cite{bengame} for other relevant contributions.
 While these results are related to ours in that they treat systems of PDEs with a gradient non-linearity of quadratic growth, we point out that they are all obtained in the semi-linear case $a = a(t,x)$ and in bounded domains.
 For the system \eqref{pde2}, it seems that much less is known, and in fact we are not aware of any general solvability result for \eqref{pde2} even in one spatial dimension.

-One motivation for studying \eqref{pde} comes from the theory of forward-backward stochastic differential equations (FBSDEs).
-There is natural link between the PDE system \eqref{pde} and systems of forward-backward stochastic differential equations (FBSDEs) of the form
+One motivation for studying \eqref{pde} comes from the theory of forward-backward stochastic differential equations (FBSDEs), which in turn have diverse applications in mathematical finance, stochastic control, stochastic differential game theory, and even stochastic differential geometry.
+There is a natural link between the PDE system \eqref{pde} and systems of forward-backward stochastic differential equations (FBSDEs) of the form

-where $B$ is a Brownian motion, the data consists of appropriate functions $H$, $\Sigma$, $F$, $G$, and the solution is a triple of adapted processes $(X,Y,Z)$.
+Here $B$ is a Brownian motion, the data consists of appropriate functions $H$, $\Sigma$, $F$, $G$, and the solution is a triple of adapted processes $(X,Y,Z)$.
 Such FBSDEs have been studied extensively - we refer to \cite{mayongnotes} or \cite{Zhang} for an introduction to the subject, and to \cite{ma1994,Yong1999LinearFS, Yonglinear2, mazhangweak2, mazhangweak, mazhangunified} and the references therein for other significant contributions.
 The connection between \eqref{fbsdeintro} and \eqref{pde} is that, roughly speaking, regular enough solutions to PDEs of the form \eqref{pde} allow one to deduce existence results for \eqref{fbsdeintro} - this strategy has been used in many settings since the introduction of the ``four-step scheme" by Ma, Protter and Yong in \cite{ma1994}.
 When the data of \eqref{fbsdeintro} satisfies standard Lipschitz conditions, this strategy has been used to obtain global existence and uniqueness results for \eqref{fbsdeintro} in \cite{delarue}.

 Let us recall in more detail how to solve the FBSDE \eqref{fbsdeintro} via the PDE \eqref{pde}.
 The idea is to suppose that we find a smooth solution to \eqref{pde} with data $\sigma = \Sigma$, $g = G$, and